rednafi/rednafi.com/content/misc/process_substitution_in_bash.md

 > f5.pdf
 ```

-This works but I asked BingChat whether there's a better way to perform this without
+It does the job, but I asked BingChat if there's a better way to accomplish the task
-creating the intermediate files and it didn't disappoint.
-Turns out, in Bash, process
+without creating intermediate files, and it didn't let me down.
+Turns out that in Bash,
-substitution allows you to do exactly that.
-Instead of having to run three commands, the
+process substitution allows you to do just that.
+Instead of running three commands, you
-previous outcome can be achieved by the following one-liner:
+can achieve the same result with a simple one-liner:

 ```bash
 diff <(ls dir1) <(ls dir2)